anoadragon453/092918.xyz/site/about/index.md

 This is not a “crowdfunding” campaign in usual sense.
 There is no time limit, no progress bar, no refunds.
-This is just a list of [Coma](/who/commagray.md)'s future purchases which he gonna to buy regardless of financial condition of Inner Equestria.
+This is just a list of [Coma](/who/commagray.md)'s future purchases which he gonna to buy regardless of financial condition of **Inner Equestria**.
 But you can speed up this process with your donations.

 Throw your coins here (this is a separated Guarda wallet for funding purposes):